 For 3, 5, 7, and 10-year MACRS property, the same recovery option must be used for all the property acquired in a given year that belongs in the same MACRS class.
 Taxpayers do not have the option to establish subdivisions of a property class.
-For example, if a farmer purchased a new tractor, forage harvester and combine in 1991, all belong in the 7-year property class.
-The farmer may not recover the tractor over seven years with rapid recovery and the other items over seven or ten years with SL.
+For example, if a farmer purchased a new tractor, forage harvester and combine in 1992, all belong in the 7-year property class.
+The farmer may not recover the tractor over seven years with rapid recovery (150 percent DB) and the other items over seven or ten years with SL.
 However, the taxpayer may choose a different recovery option for property in the same MACRS class acquired in a subsequent year.
-For example, a farmer could have chosen fast recovery for a tractor purchased in 1990 (7-year property) but have chosen straight line for ten years for a combine purchased in 1991.
-Keep in mind that fast recovery would be used on any other 7-year property purchased in 1990 and the straight line option used on the combine would be required on all 7-year property purchased in 1991.
+For example, a farmer could have chosen SL 10-year recovery for a tractor purchased in 1991 (7-year property) but could have chosen 150 percent DB for seven years for a combine purchased in 1992.
+Keep in mind that 150 percent DB would be used on any other 7-year property purchased in 1992.